-The TIGER 2 ARF is covered in a premium polyester film chosen by many of the world's top flyers for its beauty, toughness, and ease of application and repair.
+The TIGER 60 ARF is covered in premium iron on film.
 It is not uncommon for ARF's to develop a few wrinkles in transit.
 If this is true of your model, the situation is easily corrected.
 Before you begin putting the pieces together, run over the surface of each section with an iron (either specially designed for airplane use or the more cumbersome household iron) or use a modeling heat gun.
 Apply the heat (set at about 350° F), following along with a soft cloth and pressing down on the covering as you go around.
-This will more firmly set the covering tight and smooth in the future.
+This will more firmly set the covering adhesive into the wood and keep your aircraft covering tight and smooth in the future.

-One of the great advantages of polyester film is that it can be applied over itself without causing gas bubbles.
+One of the great advantages of film is that it can be applied over itself without causing gas bubbles.
 This allows you to repair your aircraft, as well as to customize it in a number of ways.
-If, due to a flight mishap, you get a hole or similar covering damage, simply trim away the ragged edges and then apply a patch, following the directions that come with your covering, which is available at your hobby dealer.
+If, due to a flight mishap, you get a hole or similar covering damage, simply trim away the ragged edges and then apply a patch, following the directions that come with replacement film , which is available at your hobby dealer.
+In case of a major crash, where large amounts of the film must be replaced, heat the damaged covering and then slowly peel up.
+If you are applying sufficient heat, the film will come up easily and leave no color on the wood.